1999 Tramore helicopter crash

-Shortly after midnight on 02 July 1999, a Eurocopter Dauphin search and rescue helicopter operated by the Irish Air Corps crashed into the sand dunes behind Tramore beach in Co.
-Waterford while returning from a mission.
+Shortly after midnight on 02 July 1999, a Eurocopter Dauphin search and rescue helicopter operated by the Irish Air Corps crashed into the sand dunes behind Tramore beach in County Waterford while returning from a mission.
 All four crew aboard were killed.

-The helicopter had attempted to land at its base in nearby Waterford Airport, but was unable to due to heavy fog.
+The helicopter was attempting to land at its base in nearby Waterford Airport, but was hampered by heavy fog.

 Background

-Thursday 01 July 1999 was the first day that a 24-hour helicopter search and rescue service was provided from Waterford Airport.
+Thursday 1 July 1999 was the first day that a 24-hour helicopter search and rescue service was provided from Waterford Airport.
 The airport is located near the coast, just north of the large beach at Tramore.
 The Irish Air Corps was contracted to provide the service on behalf of the Irish Marine Emergency Service (IMES; now known as the Irish Coast Guard).
-The helicopter (callsign Rescue 111) was a Eurocopter AS365Fi Dauphin, which had flown in from the Air Corps base at Casement Aerodrome in Co.
-Dublin that morning with a crew of 7 on board - 4 flying crew and 3 technical crew.
+The helicopter (callsign Rescue 111) was a Eurocopter AS365Fi Dauphin, which had flown in from the Air Corps base at Casement Aerodrome in County Dublin that morning with a crew of 7 on board - 4 flying crew and 3 technical crew.

 After arrival at Waterford, the helicopter completed a publicity flight with a TV crew from RTÉ.
 Later that afternoon the helicopter completed a training flight at sea, and a brief reconnaissance of the landing facilities at Waterford Regional Hospital.
 The aircraft was washed down and refuelled, and the crew left for their overnight accommodation at 5:15pm.